Solving a Problem with an SPA

 Looking back if I were to recreate this application I would have chosen token authentication over session authentication.
 I used what I was familiar with, but after further research, I believe token authentication is a better fit for this use case and once I complete the testing and debugging of essential features I will switch to a JSON web token authentication system.
 JWS is less prone to cross site request attacks, it is faster, stateless and is more efficient than trying to store cookies on mobile devices and is less prone to CORS(CROSS ORIGIN REQUEST) issues, all reasons it would be more appropriate choice.

 Following completion of this project I am excited to begin actively looking for opportunities to reconnecting to, and collaborating with other programmers while beginning an active job search.
 My focused self imposed bubble has been productive yet isolating.
 As I continue refining my skills I really believe I could benefit from receiving constructive feedback, reading more repositories, exploring design patterns, studying algorithms, finding mentorship, and menteeing early programmers.
 I would like to dedicate more time studying code libraries, existing gem, node packages to improve my efficiency and understanding of the tools available to me.
 I think I still have a tendency to build the wheel from scratch when it is already designed, constructed and readily available.
-I look forward to continuing to refactor, maintain, and further develop my current applications, while I continue my growth as a developer in anticipation of the addition of React/Redux to my toolset and eventually the exploration of React Native.
+I look forward to continuing to refactor, maintain, and further develop my current applications, and client projects while I continue my growth as a developer refining skills in React/Redux then on to React Native.
 Thanks for following this journey with me.